 Compatibility and Technical Aspects

-Smooth Scrolling Everywhere is available for Minecraft 1.16.4 and 1.15.2 but you’ll need the Fabric Mod Loader in order to ensure that the mod runs without any compatibility issues.
+Smooth Scrolling Everywhere is available for Minecraft 1.18.1 to 1.14.4 but you’ll need the Fabric Mod Loader in order to ensure that the mod runs without any compatibility issues.
 The design of the Smooth Scrolling Everywhere mod is quite solid, though, so you should be able to use it without trouble as long as you have the right version of the game.

 All said and done, Smooth Scrolling Everywhere is an expertly designed mod that makes interaction with Minecraft’s interfaces feel like a much smoother process.